Sealights/israeli-queue/README.md

 ### dequeue()

 Removes and returns the element of the priority queue which is first in line.
-Simply returns `false` if the priority queue is empty.
+Simply returns `undefined` if the priority queue is empty.

 ### enqueue(element, friend_element)